aufau/SaberMod/README.rst

 Spectating
 ..........

-As spectator you can cycle backwards through players by pressing `+altattack` button. `+use` button makes you switch followed player using "smart cycle" mode.
+As spectator `+use` button makes you switch followed player using "smart cycle" mode.
+It will switch between duelling players you're currently following, search for next powerup player or cycle through a team you're following in scoreboard order.

 As free floating spectator you can target a player with your crosshair and press `+attack` button to start following him.